egregoire23/ActorCriticMethodsRL/README.md

 Challenges & Learning:

 I learned how to implement multiple threads for a multi-processing model to make effective use of computational resources.
 This project significantly improved my skills at tuning hyperparameters for reinforcement learning tasks.

+Contribution:
+- Team Members: Erin Gregoire & John Abramo
+- My Role: Evaluated the base actor-critic model on Cart Pole, co-built the A2C model, and evaluated the A2C model on Lunar Lander